dboddie/Acorn_Electron_128K_banked_Flash_ROM_Cartridge/BoardOutline/README.txt

 The cartridge_board_rear.svg file takes the board shape, flips it horizontally, and converts all curves to lines by adding more points (three times appears sufficient) and then using the curve-to-line operation.
-This file is then exported to DXF (version 14) and produces the cartridge_board_rear.dxf file.
+This file is then exported to DXF (version 14) with units specified as millimetres and produces the cartridge_board_rear.dxf file.

 Importing the cartridge_board_rear.dxf file into KiCad with the connectors aligned to a 0.127mm grid, the offsets 60.445mm (3in - 15.755mm) and 127mm